In this article, you’ll learn what are the different types of car body styles available in the automobile industry.

 The “car” means all types of passenger vehicles.
 In today’s car market, there are so many options available according to many different models, styles, shapes, and sizes.
 But it can be difficult to understand all this.

-Types of Cars
+Types of Car Body Styles

-Following are the different types of cars:
+Following is the list of different types of car body styles:

 - Sports car

 - Station wagon